Table of Contents

 Sebastian Thrun is the brainchild of the self-driving car.
 He is director of the Stanford Artificial Intelligence Laboratory, a Google engineer, and co-inventor of the Street View mapping surface.1 In 2005, he led a team of Stanford students and faculty in designing the Stanley robot car and won the second Grand Challenge event of the DARPA competition.
 This netted a $2M Pentagon prize for autonomous driving over 132 miles in the desert.1 Less than two years later, another event proved that autonomous vehicles could drive safely in urban settings.1 The project team hired 15 engineers and more than a dozen people to sit in the driver’s seat.1

 Google’s self-driving car concept began in 2008 and was presented without pedals and a steering wheel in May 2014.
 A fully functioning prototype was released in December 2014 and was test-driven on San Francisco Bay Area roads in early 2015.
-In 2012, Google’s founder Sergey Brin announced that the Google Self-Driving car will be available to the general public in 2017.
-In 2014, this schedule was confirmed by project director Chris Urmson, who indicated a possible release from 2017 to 2020.
+In 2012, Google’s founder Sergey Brin announced the Google Self-Driving car will be available to the public in 2017.
+In 2014, project director Chris Urmson this schedule, who indicated a possible release from 2017 to 2020.
 It incorporates $150,000 in image acquisition and processing equipment, including a $70,000 lidar system (Velodyne 64-beam laser rangefinder) mounted on the top.

 2. Autonomous Emergency Braking

 Autonomous Emergency Braking (AEB), or Emergency Braking System (EBS), is used to help stop the vehicle faster.
-Automatic cruise control (ACC) radar sensors are used as part of the collision mitigation brake system (CMBS), and if the gap with the car in front becomes too small, then the car automatically brakes, and accelerates again to maintain a safe distance.
-AEB uses radar, lidar, ultrasonic, infrared, or optical sensors to identify potentially hazardous targets.2,3 One configuration uses a camera to identify an object and then employs radar to detect the relative location of it.2 The effectiveness of the vehicle to avoid a crash is between 10% – 72%, with fatal rear-end crashes reduced by 36% – 44%.2
+Automatic cruise control (ACC) radar sensors are used as part of the collision mitigation brake system (CMBS).
+If the gap with the car in front becomes too small, the car automatically brakes and accelerates again to maintain a safe distance.
+AEB uses radar, lidar, ultrasonic, infrared, or optical sensors to identify potentially hazardous targets.2,3 One configuration uses a camera to identify an object and then uses radar to detect its relative location.2 The effectiveness of the vehicle avoiding a crash is between 10% – 72%, with fatal rear-end crashes reduced by 36% – 44%.2

-When Mercedes introduced the technology in the late 1990s, they claimed that it helped shorten stopping distance by 45% (with only a 10% decrease in stopping distance for skilled drivers).2 In 1996, AEB was introduced in the Mercedes-Benz S-Class and SL-Class models and in 1998 Mercedes made the feature standard on all of its vehicles.
-Since then, several companies, including Acura, Audi, BMW, Infiniti, Land Rover, Rolls Royce, and Volvo, have offered their own versions.
+When Mercedes introduced the technology in the late 1990s, they claimed it helped shorten stopping distance by 45% (with only a 10% decrease in stopping distance for skilled drivers).2 In 1996, AEB was introduced in the Mercedes-Benz S-Class and SL-Class models, and in 1998 Mercedes made the feature standard on all its vehicles.
+Since then, several companies, including Acura, Audi, BMW, Infiniti, Land Rover, Rolls Royce, and Volvo, have offered their versions.
 The European Commission (EC) estimates that brake assist could save 1,100 lives per year.
-According to the US Insurance Institute for Highway Safety (IIHS), the number of 25-year-olds who die in car accidents per year is an astounding 400,000 people (>1,000 people per day).
-Worldwide the total number of deaths from car accidents is a staggering 1.3M deaths per year (or 3,287 deaths per day).
+According to the US Insurance Institute for Highway Safety (IIHS), there are an astounding 400,000 25-year-olds who die in car accidents per year (>1,000 people per day).
+Worldwide, the number of deaths from car accidents is a staggering 1.3M deaths per year (or 3,287 deaths per day).

 In the localization process, a global positioning system (GPS), inertial measurement system (IMS), and a wheel encoder are used.
 Sensors pinpoint where the car is on the road.
 Sensor fusion integrates the data from all the different sensors.
 By combining multiple sensors, the quality of the data is improved, but it is not always reliable.
 For instance, believing every obstacle report increases the vehicle’s visibility.
 However, the drawback to reduced “blindness” is that “ghost/invisible/phantom” obstacles are potentially introduced.
 The best approach to limit confusion is to have each sensor be better at a particular problem and trust that sensor over that particular examination regime.
 The main types of sensors used for autonomous driving are cameras, radar, and lidar vision systems.
 Other sensors are ladar (laser radar), thermal, long-wave infrared (uses emitted light instead of reflected light), hyperspectral (consists of a camera that works in many color bands), ultraviolet, and sonar (sound waves).